To have a trustworthy animal companion is a blessing. Animals have excellent survival instincts and may rush to your aid in a crisis.

 The Bodmin Police in England started looking for a missing elderly lady on August 14.
 However, they were able to make progress quickly because of incredible resources.

 Apparently, a local lady overheard a cat meowing nonstop in the far corner of a huge maize field.

-The cat, called Piran, soon proved to be the missing woman’s, and the neighbor’s efforts to locate her were rewarded.
+The cat, called Piran, soon proved to be the missing woman’s, and the neighbour’s efforts to locate her were rewarded.

 The elderly woman, 83 at the time, had apparently fallen down a steep incline in a field next to her house.

 The elderly woman “had fallen around 70 feet down a very steep slope, with exceedingly poor access and uneven ground,” Bodmin Police said.

 The Bodmin Police and the Cornwall Fire and Rescue Service rushed to the scene as they learned where the missing lady was.